Relation algebras of Sugihara, Belnap, Meyer, and Church: Summary and problems

+This relevant model structure is characteristic for $\RM$, and its ternary relation is the product-inclusion relation.

-In these examples, the ternary relation of Routley-Meyer semantics is the product-inclusion relation (possibly relativized). $\KR$ is different.
+In the previous examples, the ternary relation of the Routley-Meyer semantics is the product-inclusion relation, possibly relativized.
+The logic $\KR$ is different.
 The atom structure of the canonical extension of the free symmetric dense relation algebra on countably many generators is a relevant model structure characteristic for $\KR$.
 The same structure can be constructed by letting the atoms be maximal $\KR$-theories.
-In both cases the atoms are not binary relations, nor can they be, because there are symmetric dense relation algebras that are not representable (not isomorphic to any proper relation algebra).
+In both cases the atoms are not binary relations, nor can they be represented as relations, because there are symmetric dense relation algebras that are not representable.
 For example, there are three non-representable symmetric dense relation algebras with four atoms, but none smaller.
-The 65 symmetric relation algebras with four atoms are numbered $\alg{1}{65}$--$\alg{65}{65}$ in \cite{Maddux2006}.
-The three that are non-representable and dense are $\alg{36}{65}$, $\alg{42}{65}$, and $\alg{50}{65}$.
+The 65 symmetric relation algebras with four atoms are numbered \alg{1}{65}--\alg{65}{65} in \cite{MR2269199}.
+The three that are non-representable and dense are \alg{36}{65}, \alg{42}{65}, and \alg{50}{65}.

-Other symmetric dense relation algebras \emph{are} representable, such as Church's proper 3-atom relation algebra $\mathfrak{Ch}$.
-The atom structure of $\mathfrak{Ch}$ is a relevant model structure verifying $\KR$, and its ternary relation is the relativized product-inclusion relation.
-It is always relevant to ask for a given relevance model structure whether it is representable, \ie, whether its algebra of subsets is a subreduct of a proper relation algebra.
+On the other hand, many symmetric dense relation algebras \emph{are} representable, such as Church's proper 3-atom relation algebra $\mathfrak{Ch}$.
+The atom structure of $\mathfrak{Ch}$ is a relevant model structure verifying $\KR$ that is characteristic for a complete decidable extension of $\KR$.
+Once again, its ternary relation is the relativized product-inclusion relation and its Routley star is conversion.
+Problem \ref{prob1} asks how far this kind of analysis can be extended.
+What other algebras can be represented with binary relations? \begin{problem} If a relation algebra is finite, integral, possibly commutative, and every one of its diversity atoms is dense, transitive, and distinct from its converse, must that algebra be representable? \end{problem}

-That the Routley-Meyer ternary relation turns out to be ``product of the first two contains the third'' in these cases suggests regarding the latter notion as the target of the former, and viewing ``formulas as relations''.
-This is one step up from ``formulas as sets'', one of the classic interpretations of propositional calculus.
-When confronted with a formula, understand what it means for binary relations (as in Section \ref{sect12}), and when confronted with a relevant model structure, consider whether its ternary relation could have the form ``product of the first two relations contains the third'', as we saw for relevant model structures characteristic for the logics $\CL$, $\BM$, and $\RM$.